ihsoft/KSPDev/README.md

 # This repository is DEPRECATED!!!

-Here are the new locations of the modules that used to live imn this repository:
+Here are the new locations of the modules that used to live in this repository:

 * [KSPDev Utils](https://github.com/ihsoft/KSPDev_Utils)
 * [KPSDev LogConsole](https://github.com/ihsoft/KSPDev_LogConsole)